 We have resumed our regular office hours for your convenience.

 Our optical is also open during this time for your eyewear needs.
 If you have glasses on order, they can be mailed to you when they arrive.
 If you have a specific question or concern for our optical, please call the office.

-Our office is also offering telehealth visits for both new and established patients.
+Our office is also offering telehealth visits for established patients.
 While we understand this may not be appropriate for some urgent conditions, it may be an option for more minor eye conditions like certain infections or allergies.
 These telehealth visits are available with one of our doctors during our current office hours.

 Please call our office for more information and to schedule your telehealth visit.
 As always, our primary concern is the health and safety of our patients and staff.
 We hope this option allows some of our patients the option to stay safely at home while still getting the quality care they need.